 Every day I continue to challenge myself to wake up a little more to the connection that is possible when I let go of trying to be anyone other than myself.

-In the first forty years of my life, my journey created a circle.
-It has been long, and it has been worth it.
+During the first forty years of my life, I remade myself many times; the rewards of each transformation made it all worth the challenge.
 I hope I get the chance to share the fruits of my journey’s lessons with you.
 To help you find your own brilliance and power to create the life, the intimacy and the expression of you that you desire.